Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 In recent years, the idea to give up phenomenological density-dependent terms in favor of real (multibody) operators is becoming increasingly popular in non-relativistic density functional theory \cite{(Ben14b),(Sad13d),(Ben17a)}.
-The idea is to find a three-body interaction (not excluding higher order terms) that is able to mimic the saturation property induced by the density-dependent interaction.
-In this way, plain use of the generalized Wick's theorem is the only thing required to compute its contribution to the matrix element and all the issues related to zero norm overlaps, consequence of the violation of the Pauli principle, are also not present.
+The idea is to find a three-body interaction (not excluding higher order terms) that is able to mimic the saturation property induced by the density-dependent interaction and at the same time is not spoiling pairing properties.
+Plain use of the generalized Wick's theorem would be the only thing required to compute the kernel overlap.
 The difficulty encountered with this approach is the large number of possible terms with their associated free parameters.
-In order to reduce the number of terms, several assumptions have been made, but so far, the three body interactions proposed are not very accurate in describing nuclear data.
-Another difficulty would be to extract a reasonable pairing field out of those multibody components of the interaction that would be presumably large and will require very precise cancellations.
+In order to reduce the number of terms, several assumptions were made, but so far, the three-body interactions proposed are not very accurate in describing nuclear properties.

 On the other hand, the influence of the poles in the projected energy surfaces seem to be relatively narrow and in many applications, in particular in a projection after variation, they can be regularized by using a wider mesh in the integration over the various angles.
 In this way, the results depend on the choice of the discretization mesh, but at the end the numerical errors connected with such procedures do not play an essential role, in particular for heavy nuclei.
-In any case, one finds in the literature many very successful applications of generator coordinate method and projection after variation (see below), where the impact of such poles in the physical observables do not spoil the physical interpretation.
+In any case, one finds in the literature many very successful applications of generator coordinate method and projection after variation (see below), where the potential impact of such poles in the physical observables do not spoil the physical interpretation.